kjmac123/metabuilder/README.md

 * MSVC 2010, 2012, 2013, 2015 for Windows x86 and x64
 * XCode for OSX and iOS.
 Versions 5 and 6 of Xcode have been tested.
 * Android NDK.
 Currently supported under OSX only.
 No examples available just yet.
+* GNU Make with GCC and Clang (not properly battle tested yet!)

 Metabuilder has been used successfully in commercial projects and behind closed doors it has been extended to support the generation of projects for a number of games consoles.
 This was achieved purely by adding new Metabase files.